 Considering leveling up with Offsite cohort 02 this summer?

-After completing Advanced Designs spring Offsite program I asked each instructor what they look for when reviewing applications and portfolios so you can take your best shot.
+After completing Advanced Design’s Offsite program, I asked the instructors what they look for while reviewing portfolios so you can take your best shot.

 Tyler Anderson (Product Visualization)